 Effective with the July 1, 2015 coverage year, the E&O program is reinsured with QBE and all claims are handled by a third party administrator, Summit.
-This change should have no impact on the findings herein given that all E&O claims where NJSIG has liability are closed and the change takes place after the evaluation date of June 30, 2015.
+This change should have no impact on the findings herein given that all E&O claims where NJSIG has liability are closed and the change was implemented subsequent to June 30, 2015.
+Effective July 1, 2017, the claims management system was changed.
+Based on input from NJSIG, we do not anticipate that this change will impact the findings herein.